-Ms. Lalande is also Vice President of the Board and Lead Director and Chair of the Human Resources and Corporate Governance Committee of QMI.
+Ms. Lalande is also Chair of the Human Resources and Corporate Governance Committee of QMI.
 Furthermore, Ms. Lalande is a member of the Board of Directors of Videotron.

 From November 2013 to September 2017, Ms. Lalande was Chair of the Board of the CAS.
 From April 2017 to December 2019, she was Chair of the Board of Capital régional et coopératif Desjardins.